alexandair/entra-powershell-docs/reference/entra-powershell-beta/Get-AzureADMSPrivilegedResource.md

 |Delegated (personal Microsoft account) |     |
 |Application | PrivilegedAccess.Read.AzureResources, PrivilegedAccess.ReadWrite.AzureResources |

-## Examples
+## EXAMPLES

 ### Example 1: Get all resources

-This example demonstrates how to retrieve all resource from Microsoft Entra ID.
+This example demonstrates how to retrieve all resources from Microsoft Entra ID.

 ```powershell